-You'll receive information about the investment returns in the statement mailed to you.
-You can also access descriptions of the investment options and investment return information by logging in to mycanadalifeatwork.com (Savings > Manage portfolio > Investments).
+You can access descriptions of the investment options and investment return information by logging in to mycanadalifeatwork.com (Savings>Manage portfolio > Investments).
 This information can also be found in the Investment Guide.

-You decide where contributions to the plan are invested by selecting from the investment options available under the Plan.
-You can change your investment options by logging on to mycanadalifeatwork.com (Savings > Manage portfolio > Change your portfolio) or by, calling Canada Life or completing the Member investment instructions form, which we can provide to you.
+You decide where contributions are invested by selecting from the investment options available under the Plan.
+You can change your investment options by logging on to mycanadalifeatwork.com (Savings>Manage portfolio > Change your portfolio) or by calling Canada Life.